AustralianAntarcticDivision/EchoviewR/README.md

 These examples use data available at the Australian Antarctic Division Data Centre [doi: http://dx.doi.org/10.4225/15/54CF081FB955F].

 Acknowledgements:
-The authors would like to thank Echoview for their help and support during the development of this R package.
+The authors would like to thank Echoview (R) for their help and support during the development of this R package.

+Echoview (R) is a registered trademark of Echoview Software Pty Ltd. Website: www.echoview.com/